 And if you’d rather use your oven to cook a brisket: Oven Brisket with BBQ Sauce

-- 4 cups yellow or sweet onion thin sliced
+- 1 – 2 large yellow or sweet onion sliced

-- 2 cups BBQ sauce your favorite, any kind
+- 18 ounces BBQ sauce your favorite, any kind.
+1 small bottle

-- You won’t need all of the cola but the meat needs to be almost completely submerged by the cola.
-Slow cook 8 hours or until brisket is fork tender.
+- Slow cook 8 hours or until brisket is fork tender.

 - When the meat is done, remove to a large cutting board and slice against the grain, then shred.

-- Keep the shredded meat moist by adding about a cup of the cooking liquid.
+- Keep the shredded meat moist and flavorful by adding about a cup of the cooking liquid.
 This will also serve as some gravy for the mashed potatoes.

-- Serve over mashed potatoes or as a sandwich on a Kaiser bun.
-Serve with a drizzle of BBQ sauce on top.
+- Serve over mashed potatoes or as a sandwich on a Kaiser bun or as sliders on slider buns.

 Coca Cola Crock Pot Brisket Recipe … It’s What’s For Dinner